 Housing and Property Disputes

 Marcus accepts instructions in a variety of landlord and tenant or property owner disputes.
-He was involved in the leading case on civil penalties in the Upper Tribunal and is instructed in a forthcoming matter before the Court of Appeal concerning the extent of such a penalty.
+He was involved in the leading case on the enforecement of civil penalties in the Upper Tribunal and Court of Appeal concerning the extent of such a penalty.
 He has represented both HMO landlords and local authorities in housing disputes in both the civil and criminal arenas including the First-tier Tribunal.
 He has advised social landlords providing both written advice and/or representation in disrepair and possession claims including anti-social behaviour on behalf of local authorities, registered providers and charities.
 His public law tenant work has seen him undertake the above plus pursuing unlawful eviction and homelessness claims including judicial review.

 He regularly advises on commercial and residential property disputes.
 The residential housing matters have included boundary disputes and applications under the Trusts of Land and Appointment of Trustees Act 1996.
 Marcus is experienced in assisting clients that wish to bring or challenge claims for adverse possession, the registration of easements or other issues with entries on the register before the Land Registration division of the First-tier Tribunal.
 On the commercial side, claims have considered the status of business leases as well as resolving complex contractual High Court disputes arising from large scale property investment.